jul290/titlebot/README.md

 ## How to Run

-- From the root dorectpru
+- From the root directory

 ```
 run npm start